-- Parents are contacted if students have failed to arrive by 9.30 am and notice of their absence has not been received. - When the parent/guardian fails to report an absence two days in a row, and staff are unable to make contact on the phone, a home visit is carried out, where possible. - Authorisation of absence in most circumstances requires a written explanation from parents or carers. - Unauthorised absences are followed up by either a phone call or a letter home. - Persistent absence is reported to the Head of Year for further action, in conjunction with the Student Services Manager. - Students whose attendance falls below 96% by the end of the term have a letter sent home with an attendance printout. - Students will be spoken to about their attendance by the Student Services Manager, form tutor, Head of Year or Key Stage, and be monitored. - When attendance continues to fall, the school sends a letter home inviting parent/carer for a meeting. - Students who have excellent or significantly improved attendance will be celebrated. - Attendance reports are issued to parents with profiles and with monitoring sheets. - In severe cases of persistent absence, a student will be invited to a legal attendance meeting or, in the sixth form, the student may lose their place. - Lesson truancy: Students who truant lessons may receive an internal exclusion or a Head of Year detention and a letter will be sent home.
+- Parents are contacted if students have failed to arrive and notice of their absence has not been received. - When the parent/guardian fails to report an absence two days in a row, and staff are unable to make contact on the phone, a home visit is carried out where possible. - Authorisation of absence in most circumstances requires a written explanation from parents or carers. - Unauthorised absences are followed up by either a phone call or a letter home. - Persistent absence is reported to the Head of Year for further action, in conjunction with the Attendance Manager. - During the first Autumn half term attendance measures are informed by the previous year's attendance. - Students who have excellent or significantly improved attendance will be celebrated. - Attendance information is shared with all parents/guardians as part of the monitoring and reporting processes. - In severe cases of persistent absence, a student will be invited to a legal attendance meeting or, in the sixth form, the student may lose their place. - Lesson truancy: Students who truant lessons will receive a proportionate sanction which may include a detention, internal isolation or another sanction as decided by the relevant members of the pastoral team.